Xilinx/VVAS/main/source/docs/common/common_plugins.rst

         ! fakesink -v

-.. _ivas_xabrscaler:
+.. _vvas_xabrscaler:

-ivas_xabrscaler
+vvas_xabrscaler
 ================

 In adaptive bit rate (ABR) use cases, one video is encoded at different bit rates so that it can be streamed in different network bandwidth conditions without any artifacts.
-To achieve this, input frame is decoded, resized to different resolutions and then re-encoded. ivas_xabrscaler is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
-The ivas_xabrscaler is a GStreamer plug- in developed to accelerate the resize and color space conversion functionality.
-For more implementation details, refer to `ivas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/ivas-gst-plugins/sys/abrscaler>`_.
+To achieve this, input frame is decoded, resized to different resolutions and then re-encoded. vvas_xabrscaler is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
+The vvas_xabrscaler is a GStreamer plug- in developed to accelerate the resize and color space conversion functionality.
+For more implementation details, refer to `vvas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/abrscaler>`_.

 This plug-in supports: